 The Los Angeles Dodgers’ history dates back all the way to the late 1800s.
 When the team was first founded, it was known as the Brooklyn Atlantics and called the American Association home.
 Since then, the Dodgers have changed locations, and seen countless stars don the Dodger blue and white.
-But how many titles has the Dodgers franchise won?
+But how many World Series titles has the Dodgers franchise won?
 Let’s take a look.

-Los Angeles Dodgers World Series history
+The Los Angeles Dodgers franchise has won nine World Series titles.

-The Los Angeles Dodgers franchise has seven World Series titles.
 Those titles came in the following years:

 - 1955